isomeric/isomer/docs/source/start/installing.rst

 Installing
 ==========

-First of all: The manual installation procedure is rather complex right now.
+First of all: The manual installation procedure is rather complex right now and the documentation is being overhauled for the 1.0.0 release of Isomer.

 We've :ref:`simplified the process by supplying an install script <quick_install>`, but if you encounter any trouble/problems, checkout these detailed installation steps.